Unmasking Insider Threats | Convenience and Cloud Security

 - Scan for hidden backend modifications or undocumented access logs.

-- If your provider cannot be trusted, move your critical infrastructure back in-house.
+- If want control over your data and your infrastructure, move your critical infrastructure back in-house.

 Glossary